Traewelling/traewelling/privacypolicy_en.md

 ## Services used and service providers:

-- Mastodon Single-Sign-On: Authentication service; Service provider: This is dependent on the domain you specify.
-For more information on service provider, privacy policy and opt-out of federated Mastodon servers, please contact your Mastodon provider.
+- Fediverse Single Sign-On (Mastodon-compatible): Authentication service; Service provider: This depends on the domain you specify.
+For more information on the service provider, privacy policy and opt-out options, please contact the operator of your Fediverse service.

 ### Carto